jimporter/mopack/doc/index.md

-By default, mopack will assume all package dependencies are already fetched (downloaded and ready to use) and will attempt to resolve each dependency using common methods for the relevant platform/runtime (e.g. pkg-config, searching system paths).
+By default, mopack will assume all package dependencies are already fetched (downloaded and ready to use) and will attempt to resolve each dependency using common methods for the relevant platform (e.g. pkg-config, searching system paths).

 ### Builders can override developers